jifalops/app-starter/README.md

 # app-starter
-A starting point for using Polymer, Firebase with username/provider login, and Geofire.
+A starting point for using Polymer, Firebase, Geofire, and username/provider logins.

 Try it at https://app-starter-8f1a5.firebaseapp.com